GauravBansal29/mern_payment-npm-package/README.md

     const onSuccess=(a,b,c,d)=>{
         //a,b,c,d are amount, payment id, order id and razorpay signature
-        // add something you want to execute console.log("Got the payment");
+        // add something you want to execute on successfull payment console.log("Got the payment");
     }
     const onFailure=()=>{
-        //add something you want to execute
-        console.log("Sorry its a decline");
+        //add something you want to execute on payment failure console.log("Sorry its a decline");
     }